apache/arrow-cookbook/java/source/io.rst

    writerBuffer.end();

-Writing arrays with the IPC streamed format
+Writing Arrays with the IPC Streamed Format
 *******************************************

-Write - Streaming to file
+Write - Streaming to File
 -------------------------

 .. code-block:: java